gigaherz/JsonThings/documentation/formats/EffectInstances.md

 Required.

-Must be a resource location string like "poison", or "minecraft:blindness".
+Must be a resource location string like `"poison"`, or `"minecraft:blindness"`.
 Like on model jsons and other vanilla files, if the namespace (the part before the colon) is missing "minecraft" is implied.

 ## "duration"